rakshi007/ASSIGNMENT-2-/README.md

         Scanner scanner = new Scanner(System.in);
         System.out.print("Enter date with time: ");
         String dateTime = scanner.nextLine();

-        // Here, you can implement logic to fetch pressure based on the input date and time.
-        // Replace the following line with your actual implementation.
         System.out.println("Pressure for " + dateTime + ": 1013 hPa"); // Example pressure value

         scanner.close();